Intro to PDB, the Python Debugger

 If you start a Python script using

-, it will run the entire program normally.
+python -m pdb path/to/script.py, you will start PDB in post-mortem mode.
+This will start a PDB shell immediately, but if youcontinue, it will run the entire program normally.
 However, if the program crashes, it will open a debugging shell right where the exception occurred.
 Very useful to debug a crash.
-The command supports-m
+The command supports-mitself, so you can dopython -m pdb -m module_to_debugAnnoyingly, post-mortem debugging drops you into a debugger at the very starts of the program, which forces you to

-command automatically for you.The PDB shell allows only one line of code, and has weird scoping.
+continueto get to the exception.
+You can pass-c cto avoid this, as it runs thecontinuecommand automatically for you.The PDB shell allows only one line of code, and has weird scoping.
 If you feel that it’s limiting you, type

-and you will be dropped into a regular shell.
+interactand you will be dropped into a regular shell.
 Exit the shell to resume debugging.If you pass

-to pytest, it will start a debugging shell at every failing test, at the line where it failed.The following alias is very useful in linux:
+--pdbto pytest, it will start a debugging shell at every failing test, at the line where it failed.The following alias is very useful in linux:

 debug_module() {